-The distribution CD for maintenance and feature releases contains two software streams: the maintenance stream contains bug fixes and basic support for new hardware; and the feature stream contains the maintenance stream software as well as new hardware and software features (see "Software Release Types" on page 3).
+The distribution CD for maintenance and feature releases contains two software streams: the maintenance stream contains bug fixes and basic support for new hardware; and the feature stream contains the maintenance stream software as well as new software features (see "Software Release Types" on page 3).
 The new files in any maintenance or feature release overwrite the corresponding files in the installed subsystem.

-At the beginning of an intermediate release installation, Inst prompts you to specify the stream that you wish to install.
+The first time you install an intermediate release, Inst prompts you to specify the stream that you wish to install.
 After you select a stream, Inst makes its installation selections from the appropriate stream.
 In many cases, you can examine the initial selections with list and enter the go command without making any selection changes.